JavaScript Code

 });

-Call and merge data from other actions
+Calling and merging data from other actions

 const orders = await {{actions.loadOrders.trigger()}};